Mango Macarons

 - Let shells sit on a counter for at least 30 minutes and up to 2 hours to dry.
 When you touch the shells, they should not be sticky.

-- Preheat oven to 300 degrees F. Bake for 15-20 minutes or until shells hardens, rotating cookie sheets halfway through baking time.
+- Preheat oven to 300 degrees F. Bake for 15-20 minutes or until shells harden, rotating cookie sheets halfway through baking time.
 You should be able to peel off the macaron from the parchment.
 Cool completely on cookie sheets before peeling from the parchment.

 For Filling: